Group B Strep Claims

 What is Group B Strep?

 Group B Streptococcus is a type of bacteria typically found in the vagina and rectum.
 Around 20–40% of pregnant women carry this bacteria naturally, making it one of the most common causes of infection during pregnancy.
 Group B Strep is rarely harmful to the mother.
-However, during labour, if the mother is carrying Group B Strep, her baby could be infected during the birthing process.
+However, if the mother is carrying Group B Strep during labour, her baby could be infected during the birthing process.

-The NHS does not routinely screen pregnant women for Group B Strep unless there are clear signs of an infection, such as the mother having a temperature during labour.
-Medical professionals are however trained to spot the signs of a Strep infection and will monitor the baby for around 12 hours after it is born.
+The NHS does not routinely screen pregnant women for Group B Strep unless there are clear signs of an infection, such as the mother’s temperature during labour.
+Medical professionals are, however, trained to spot the signs of a Strep infection and will monitor the baby for around 12 hours after it is born.

 What are the symptoms of a Group B Strep Infection?

 Late-onset infections may present with skin blemishes, neurological issues, sepsis, meningitis or auditory problems.
-In rare cases, Group B Strep can be life-threatening if it is not treated effectively.
+In rare cases, Group B Strep can be life-threatening if not treated effectively.

-If you suspect that your baby may have been infected by Group B Strep, make sure you tell your doctor or midwife so that appropriate tests can be carried out.
+If you suspect that Group B Strep may have infected your baby, tell your doctor or midwife so that appropriate tests can be carried out.
 Antibiotics can be life-saving when given to infants with a suspected infection.

 What is a Group B Strep claim?